 Localization of software demo (a.k.a.
 Demoware) content enables global customers to (literally) get a feel of the software and make a purchasing decision based on first-hand experience.

-So why would you not localize this?
+So why would you not localize software demo?

 Localizing software demo content and making it available in global markets can improve demand generation for your upcoming product and build trust among global consumers, even before the actual software product is released in those markets.

-Localization of templates will allow global users to benefit from easy data input for select tasks, and to be able to create templates of their own to leverage the software most efficiently.
+Software localization of templates will allow global users to benefit from easy data input for select tasks, and to be able to create templates of their own to leverage the software most efficiently.
 Software templates are especially helpful for routine tasks that require use of the software.

 By localizing software templates, the perception among users that the product is fully localized is enhanced, leading to higher customer satisfaction with the product.
+So, if you’re planning to translate software, then templates should definitely be on your list.

 Localization of any documentation supporting the software is another key component.
 Documentation can include the following: